Audio books, newspapers and magazines are available to listen to on CD and in digital formats like MP3.

 Text-to-speech (TTS) is when computers, eBook readers and other devices read out text on screen in computer-generated synthetic speech.
 It can be used to listen to books and newspapers but also things like menu options on electronic equipment and computers.
 Listen to some samples of text-to-speech in eBooks

-Audio can be in traditional formats such as CD or cassette tape which you can play on a stereo or other music system that has a CD and/or cassette player.
+Audio can be in traditional formats such as CD which you can play on a stereo or other music system that has a CD player.
 You can also get audio on DAISY CD which is a special type of CD played on a DAISY player or on DAISY software on your computer, or on a USB stick which can be played by a USB player or on a computer.

 Audio can also be in digital formats.
 You can download and listen to digital audio on your computer, MP3 player (such as an iPod), tablet (such as an iPad or Galaxy Tab) or mobile phone.
 You can listen to eBooks using an ebook reader (such as a Kindle) with 'text-to-speech' enabled.